Yearnsmith/listr/README.md

 Will load lister in Interactive mode, along with a file with the name `[list-title]`, and display the *Edit Menu*.

-If `[list-title]` doesn't exist a matching file name doesn't exist, Lister will create a new list.
+If `[list-title]` doesn't exist a matching file name doesn't exist, Listr will create a new list.

 `./lister.sh [list-title] [list-item]`